Profiling memory usage and allocations with Perfetto

 When it comes to apps and memory, there are mainly two ways a process can use memory:

-Perfetto offers two complementary techniques for debugging the above:
+Perfetto offers multiple complementary techniques for debugging the above:

 Native languages like C/C++/Rust commonly allocate and deallocate memory at the lowest level by using the libc family of malloc/free functions.
 Native heap profiling works by intercepting calls to these functions and injecting code which keeps track of the callstack of memory allocated but not freed.
 This allows to keep track of the "code origin" of each allocation. malloc/free can be perf-hotspots in heap-heavy processes: in order to mitigate the overhead of the memory profiler we support sampling to trade-off accuracy and overhead.